Blobanium/PerformacraftX-Modpack/README.md

     - Note That you may only choose one

+Optifabric - Chocohead
-Optifabric (Note that Optifine Is not included into this modpack, you need to install it yourself.)
+* (Note that Optifine Is not included into this modpack, you need to install it yourself.)

+Sodium - Jellysquid/CaffineMC
-Sodium (Sodium extra will also be included also)
+* (Sodium extra by FlashyReese will also be included also)

-Canvas
+Canvas Renderer - grondagthebarbarian

 Or you can not choose any at all! (if theres something wrong with all three.
 Additionally This is the default option.)